 Besides the chimpanzees, hiking down the Gorge exposes visitors to unique and incredible biodiversity.
 Visitors will have an opportunity to spot rare vegetation and tall tropical trees.
 The Gorge is also home to mammals like hippos, forest elephants, giant forest hogs, various antelopes, and smaller primates.

 Nature walks in Kyambura Gorge will introduce you to a completely different environment from Savanah’s hotter equatorial one.
-You are entering a cooler underground forest with beautiful tree canopies and fantastic creatures.
+You enter a cooler underground forest with beautiful tree canopies and fantastic creatures.